mitsuoxv/us-tariffs-on-china/README.md

     year, as Chinese take long vacations when their New Year begins around February.

-6. Chinese shares in “excl” declined as of March 2019.
+6. Chinese shares in “excl” have declined.
 We will see recovery after exclusion.

 ![](README_files/figure-gfm/get_data-1.png)<!-- -->

-To confirm the point \#1 above, I draw the distribution of 2018 Chinese shares in HTS 10 digit goods by each tariff schedule category.
-Chinese shares in “excl” are much higher than “34b” from which “excl” is excluded.
-As the shares in “rest” is comparable to those of “excl”, USTR will receive massive product exclusion requests, if they impose tariffs on “rest”.
+To confirm the point #1 above, I draw the distribution of 2018 Chinese shares in HTS 10 digit goods by each tariff schedule category.
+Chinese shares in "excl" are much higher than "34b" from which "excl" is excluded.
+As the shares in "rest" are as high as those of "excl", USTR will receive massive product exclusion requests, if they impose tariffs on "rest".

 ![](README_files/figure-gfm/boxplot-1.png)<!-- -->